 - Dual-enrollment courses are real college courses for real college credit.
 If you aren’t up to the workload, the course may do more harm than good.
 Challenge yourself, but don’t overwhelm yourself.

 - Dual-enrollment courses are treated differently by each college and sometimes by different departments within a college or university.
-Don’t assume that you’ll graduate in three years or never have to take another math or writing class because of your dual enrollment.
+Don’t assume that you’ll graduate college early or never have to take another math or writing class because of your dual enrollment.

 - Some students love a subject so much that they want to dive into it through dual enrollment.
 But consider the benefits of saving the depth for your college experience, where you will have more selection and perhaps more specialization.